 City's economy is primarily based on agriculture and export (fruits, tobacco, briar, bergamot orange (fragrant citrus fruit used in perfumes).
 Port's shipping operations are another major contributor, with its well-developed ferry and commercial fishing industries.
 Tourism is also a lucrative industry, benefitting from city's beautiful beaches.
 Tourism is distributed in the region between Costa Jonica (Ionian Sea), Costa Viola (Tyrrhenian Sea) and Aspromonte Mountain (Aspromonte National Park).

 City's best-known tourist attractions and landmarks include a 6th-century Castle, churches and cathedrals, palaces, theatres, Villa Genoese-Zerbi (14th-century), Palazzo Nesci (19th-century mansion), Pinacoteca Comunale (art gallery), museums - including Museo Nazionale della Magna Grecia (aka Palazzo Piacentini - themed on Magna Graecia's history and artifacts) and Piccolo Museo San Paolo (Byzantine and Russian arts).
 The city is also famous for its numerous archaeological sites.

 Reggio Calabria is linked to Naples via road SS18, to Taranto via road SS106 roads and to Salerno via highway A2.
 The city is served by Reggio Calabria Airport (aka Tito Minniti) located approx 5 km (3 ml) south of downtown.
-The airport serves the companies Alitalia and Blue Panorama Airlines (flights to Milan and Rome) and Blue Air (flights to Turin).
+The airport serves the companies Alitalia and Blue Panorama Airlines (flights to Milano and Rome) and Blue Air (flights to Turin).